kjamrit/Task-Manager-App/README.md

 npm start
 ```

-The frontend runs on http://localhost:3000
+The application runs on http://localhost:3000